Can You Get Disability Benefits for High Blood Pressure?

 If you're younger than 50 or otherwise don't qualify as disabled under the grid rules, you could still get disability benefits if you can show that there's no kind of job you could realistically do based on your limitations (including non-exertional limitations or those caused by a mental impairment).

-Regardless of how you apply, you'll need detailed information regarding your medical conditions and treatments to complete the application.
-Although the claims examiner will request your medical records, you can also submit any records that you have in your possession.
+Regardless of how you apply and which disability program you're applying for, you'll need detailed information regarding your medical conditions and treatments to complete the application.
+Although the respective agencies will request your medical records, you can also submit any records that you have in your possession.

-While a hypertension diagnosis alone won't qualify you for benefits, no matter how high your blood pressure is, your medical records should reflect a diagnosis of hypertension.
-Additionally, your disability claim file should include the following:
+Whether you're filing for VA compensation or Social Security benefits, your medical records are the most important part of your disability claim.
+While a hypertension diagnosis alone won't qualify you for benefits no matter how high your blood pressure is, you should have a diagnosis of hypertension in your medical records.
+Additionally, your records should include the following:

-• records of all blood pressure readings taken by your doctor or yourself
+• documentation of all blood pressure readings taken by your doctor or yourself

 • results of any other tests that you were given (for example, a cholesterol or kidney function test)